willardf/Hazel-Networking/README.md

 #### Hazel Networking is a low-level networking library for C# providing connection-oriented, message based communication via UDP and RUDP.

 The aim of this fork is to create a simple interface for ultra-fast connection-based UDP communication for games.
+JamJar and I generally consider it the primary fork, but we goofed and didn't transfer the repo, so idk maybe someday.

 -----

 ## Features
 - UDP and Reliable UDP.
+- Encrypted packets using DTLS
 - UDP Broadcast for local-multiplayer.
 - Completely thread safe.
 - All protocols are connection oriented (similar to TCP) and message based (similar to UDP)
 - IPv4 and IPv6 support
 - Automatic statistics about data passing in and out of connections
-- Designed to be as fast and leightweight as possible
+- Designed to be as fast and lightweight as possible

 -----

 ### This fork has been heavily modified from the original to reduce allocations, copies, and locking.
-As such, it's fairly stable, but not guaranteed.
-However, my game Among Us currently runs on it with over 500k MAU, so that counts for something.
+It's pretty stable and Among Us uses it for all platforms, but still has the occasional issue.

 -----

-HTML documentation, tutorials and quickstarts from the DarkRift Website [here](http://www.darkriftnetworking.com/Hazel/Docs) should be relatively accurate; but I doubt the original creator will want support calls for this fork.
-I can provide some limited support if you create an issue.

-I have changed some interfaces in "non-intuitive ways", it is my hope that [this example repo](https://github.com/willardf/Hazel-Examples) will be able to help users get started.
+There is currently no online documentation.
+I might get around to it someday.
+I have changed some interfaces in "unintuitive ways", it is my hope that [this example repo](https://github.com/willardf/Hazel-Examples) will be able to help users get started.

 If you want to make improvements, I am open to pull requests.
 If you find bugs, feel free raise issues.